 Freedom Is Much Greater Than Money

 I'm glad I spent 13 years in Corporate America.
-If I didn't, I wouldn't be able to truly appreciate how awesome being my own boss is.
-The difference is night and day, and that's coming from someone who enjoyed his job ~75% of the time and made a very handsome salary.
+If I didn't, I wouldn't be able to truly appreciate how awesome it is to be my own boss.
+The difference is night and day.
+And that's coming from someone who enjoyed his job ~70% of the time and made a very handsome salary.